phoenix-rtos/phoenix-rtos-doc/corelibs/index.md

 # Libraries

-This chapter describes the Phoenix-RTOS core libraries.
-After reading this chapter, you will know:
+This chapter covers the Phoenix-RTOS core libraries: available libraries, their purposes, and documentation status.

-- The available libraries and their purposes.
-- Which libraries are documented and which are not yet documented.

 The source code is available in the [phoenix-rtos-corelibs](https://github.com/phoenix-rtos/phoenix-rtos-corelibs) GitHub repository.
 Usage examples can be found in the `_user` directory in